 It turns out that the smallest bit commonly available in drill bit sets is 1/16″ or 0.062 inches (that’s about 1.5mm in metric).
 That seems small, but it creates a huge hole in your bead that works well if you’re using hemp as a stringing material.
 But as my skills increased I began to want to create fine art beads with tiny stringing holes that more resembled those of commercial beads.
 Drilling such a large hole in a tiny bead seriously compromised its strength When I asked at my local hardware store it seemed that smaller diameter drill bits were not available.
 But I knew better.
 I’d seen them online.
 But that cost money and I just didn’t want to part with my funds!

 There are a variety of sources for these drill sets.
-I purchased mine through Polymer Clay Express.
+I purchased mine through Polymer Clay Express, although it appears they no longer carry it.
+A similar one can be found here on Amazon.
 Another source is eHobbyTools.com.
 I paid about $13 for mine.
-If you’re in Canada, Shades of Clay has it as well.

 My pin vise is about 5″ long and the bits are conveniently stored inside.
 To use it, unscrew the knurled collar, remove the brass collet, and dump out the bits.
+(Yours may also have a knurled cap on the opposite end that reveals the stored bits.)
 But be careful, some of them are very tiny!
 The smallest is about the size of a sewing pin.
 Choose the bit you want, put the rest of the bits back inside the pin vise, put the collet back in the top, and replace the knurled collar.
 As you begin to tighten the knurled collar, it will put pressure on the collet and begin to tighten down.
 Put your drill bit into the collet, taking care to center it, and then finish tightening down the collar.
 You now have a hand-powered micro drill!

 I’ve not tried drilling anything but polymer clay with these drill bits, but I suspect they’d be great for all sorts of materials.
 They’re not carbide or diamond tipped, though, so I wouldn’t use them on hard tempered steel.
 But I would think that anything you can drill through with hand power would be soft enough to not harm the bits.
 I think the greatest danger (aside from simply losing the bits) is to break them off by dropping the pin vise.